Set up Microsoft Teams in your small business

 For more information on Teams Phone with Calling Plan for small and medium businesses, see Teams Phone guidance for small and medium businesses.

-When you're ready for your users to start using Teams, they can install the Teams client on their Windows, Mac, or Linux PC, or on their Android or iOS device.
+When you're ready for your users to start using Teams, they can install the Teams client on their Windows, Mac, or on their Android or iOS device.
 Users can download the Teams client directly from https://teams.microsoft.com/downloads.

-Make sure everyone who'll be using Teams has a Teams license.
+Ensure everyone has a Teams license before they can use Teams.
 For more information about assigning a Teams license, see Manage user access to Teams.

 Get recommendations on how to plan your Teams client deployment by completing the Deploy Microsoft Teams clients module on Microsoft Learn.